LDubya/OpenKeyNav/docs/structural-navigation-mode-brief.md

   Semantic regions associated with headings use their inherited level.
 This prevents an H2 command from entering an unrelated unheaded context or an H4 merely because either appears first.
-- When the active context is unheaded, require the destination to be exactly one canonical structural hierarchy level deeper and unheaded.
+- When the active context is unheaded at hierarchy level n, first look for the next nonempty authored H(n+1) context.
+If none exists, require a nonempty unheaded destination exactly one canonical structural hierarchy level deeper.
+  Thus the document/root at level 1 can narrow to the first available H2, and a second command from that H2 can narrow to the first following H3.
 - Activate the first qualifying context and focus the first target in its flattened sequence.
 - H6 is the boundary for this page-forward heading fallback.
 It does not block a